Stakeholders suggest variety of ages for legal marijuana consumption | Globalnews.ca

 The Saskatchewan government has yet to announce what the legal age will be.

-“We know that there is a risk especially to youth as their brains are developing,” SMA president Joanne Sivertson said.
+“We know that there is a risk, especially to youth as their brains are developing,” SMA president Dr. Joanne Sivertson said.

 READ MORE: CanniMed, Aurora extend truce ahead of shareholder vote